adrianparker/YouWealthData/README.md

 Fire in a pull request by all means.
 Please adhere to Javascript Standard Style: https://standardjs.com/rules.html

 ### Disclosure & Disclaimer
-This project is not endorsed nor supported in any way by Bank of New Zealand.
+This project is not endorsed nor supported in any way by Bank of New Zealand nor Firstcape.
 You should not rely on the fitness nor accuracy of anything related to this project, for any purpose.
-Caveat emptor and all that.
+Caveat emptor.